Dalriada resident information

 If you need to contact him phone 028 9086 3481 or email email@example.com.

-Your night support assistants are Henry Creighton and Sam Smyth, they are based at the Residential Services Office, Sunday - Thursday from early evening through to early morning.
+Your ResLife Night assistants are Steven Fegan and Sam Smyth, they are based at the Residential Services Office, Sunday - Thursday from early evening through to early morning.

-Below is a list of the RSA's in Dalriada, they provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.
+Below is a list of the RA's in Dalriada, they provide peer support and guidance on a range of issues and can signpost you to the appropriate services available.

 They also deal with minor disputes and any minor incidents of anti-social behaviour on an informal basis.